Abandoned carts are every E-commerce owner’s nightmare.

 - Let customers know that others are also interested in the product to increase demand.

 - Use limited-time discounts to create a sense of urgency.
+You can also generate unique coupon codes for an added layer of security and to stop misuse.

 - Show how many products are left in stock